Klaus Ehl

-Klaus Ehl (born 16 August 1949 in Paderborn) is a German former athlete who competed mainly in the 100 metres.
+Klaus Johannes Ehl (born 16 August 1949) is a German former athlete who competed mainly in the 100 metres.

 Biography

 Born in Paderborn, he competed for West Germany in the 1972 Summer Olympics held in Munich, Germany in the 4 × 100 metre relay where he won the bronze medal with his team mates Jobst Hirscht, Karlheinz Klotz and Gerhard Wucherer.